-In simple terms we will act as your relative’s advocate throughout the NHS Continuing Healthcare Assessment process.
+In simple terms, we will act as your relative’s advocate throughout the NHS Continuing Healthcare Assessment process if they are going to be assessed for CHC Funding for the first time.

 This means that you and your relative will have access to our specialist legal knowledge of the Assessment process at all times.
-You will also have access to our specialist clinical advice as we employ a team of experienced nurses to support our clients.
+You will also have access to our specialist clinical advice as we work collaboratively with a team of experienced nurses to support our clients.

 Whilst we understand the legal requirements, our experienced team of nurses understand the clinical basis of the Assessment process.